 \item For a group $G$ and any $a_1, a_2, b \in G$, we put $a_i^b := ba_ib^{-1} $, $C_{a_i} := \{a_i^b\}_{b \in G}$ (the conjugacy class of $a_i$), and write $a_1 \sim a_2$ if $a_1\in C_{a_2}$. $N \vartriangleleft G$ signifies that $N$ is a normal subgroup in $G$ such that $N \ne G, \{1\}$ ($1\in G$ is the unit element).

-\item We denote by $\f_2$ the free group in two generators ($\f_2$ always comes with the word metric w.\,r.\,t. to a fixed set of generators).
+\item We denote by $\f_2$ the free group in two generators ($\f_2$ always comes with the word metric with respect to a fixed set of generators).
 We will also use standard notions and facts from the geometric group theory (see e.\,g. \cite{gromov-2}).
-For instance, given two metric spaces $X$ and $Y$, $X \sim_{\text{q.-i.}} Y$ (or $X$ is q.-i. to $Y$) signifies that $X$ is quasi-isometric to $Y$.
+For instance, given two metric spaces $X$ and $Y$, $X \sim_{\text{q.-i.}} Y$ (or $X$ is q.\,-\,i. to $Y$) signifies that $X$ is quasi\,-\,isometric to $Y$.

 \end{itemize}

 \end{notation}